iterative/cml/README.md

 ![](imgs/cml_first_report.png)

-This is the gist of the CML workflow: when you push changes to your GitHub repository, the workflow in your `.github/workflows/cml.yaml` file gets run and a report generated.
-CML functions let you display relevant results from the workflow, like model performance metrics and vizualizations, in GitHub checks and comments.
+This is the outline of the CML workflow: when you push changes to your GitHub repository, the workflow in your `.github/workflows/cml.yaml` file gets run and a report is generated.
+CML functions let you display relevant results from the workflow - such as model performance metrics and visualizations - in GitHub checks and comments.
 What kind of workflow you want to run, and want to put in your CML report, is up to you.

 ## Using CML with DVC